iluwatar/java-design-patterns/flyweight/README.md

 ## Explanation

-Real world example
+Real-world example

 > Alchemist's shop has shelves full of magic potions.
 Many of the potions are the same so there is
-> no need to create new object for each of them.
-Instead one object instance can represent multiple
+> no need to create a new object for each of them.
+Instead, one object instance can represent multiple
 > shelf items so memory footprint remains small.

 In plain words